juristr/fabiangosebrink.github.io/__output/2016-04-19-angular2-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-1/2016-04-19-angular2-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-1.md

 Concerning the clients I was torn between Angular 1.x with Typescript in Visual Studio and Angular 2.
 Because I could not make a descision whats better I made both.
 (You can find them in two different approaches in two different GitHub Repositories)

-The first approach was the Visual Studio approach with making everything inside VS to be able to make this &#8220;right-click &#8211;> Publish&#8221;-thing in the end.
+The first approach was the Visual Studio approach with making everything inside VS to be able to make this "right-click &#8211;> Publish"-thing in the end.

 The advantage of this is that you can maintain everything from VS like the API, the client code etc. But with this approach you do not have the sexy client- and serverside code separated.
 We are developing a RESTApi to develop client and server separate.
 You can handle the client like you want and modify it without touching the server.
-This is why I tried Angular2 in the second approach making a &#8220;client&#8221; and &#8220;server&#8221; folder where the client contains all \*.ts, \*.js and other files and the server contains (the same) REST API we build.
+This is why I tried Angular2 in the second approach making a "client" and "server" folder where the client contains all \*.ts, \*.js and other files and the server contains (the same) REST API we build.

 > The GitHub repos are both full functional examples with these different approaches.
 Choose the one you want.
 Both do not rely on each other.